ComponentKitchen/Composable/README.md

 framework, and in fact this approach could be made to work with many frameworks.

 The `compose` method works by extending a JavaScript prototype chain with a copy of the given mixin(s).
-In this case, `compose` creates the chain:
+The original base MyClass and the original mixin are left untouched, but a new class is created that extends the chain:

     instance → MyClassWithMixin → MyClass → Object

-The original base MyClass and the original mixin are left untouched.

-Note that the prototype chain is still working the way it always does in
-JavaScript: when asked to invoke `foo()`, the language engine will start at the head of the chain and walk down the chain until it finds a `foo` implementation.
+The prototype chain is still working the way it always does in JavaScript: when asked to invoke `foo()`, the language engine will start at the head of the chain and walk down the chain until it finds a `foo` implementation.
 All that's happened here is that Composable has *composed* the two `foo` implementations here to create a single function that invokes both.

-It's that composed function Composable adds to the prototype for MyClassWithMixin.
-Invoking `instance.foo()` therefore has the effect of invoking `MyClass.foo()`, then `mixin.foo()`, and getting back the result of the latter.
+Composable then adds that composed function to the prototype for MyClassWithMixin.

+So invoking `instance.foo()` has the effect of invoking `MyClass.foo()`, then `mixin.foo()`, and getting back the result of the latter.
 That composition is just the default behavior of Composable, but as we'll see shortly, other composition behaviors are easy to arrange for.

 Bases and mixins can be objects or classes